nickwhitt/verses/content/god-chooses-younger-twin/index.md

 **34**Then Jacob gave Esau bread and lentil stew, and he ate and drank and rose and went his way.
 Thus Esau despised his birthright.
 :::

-:::Passage{translation="New International Version"}
+:::Passage{translation="Christian Standard Bible"}
-**19**This is the account of the family line of Abraham's son Isaac.
+**19**These are the family records of Isaac son of Abraham.
+Abraham fathered Isaac.

-Abraham became the father of Isaac,
-**20**and Isaac was forty years old when he married Rebekah daughter of Bethuel the Aramean from Paddan Aram and sister of Laban the Aramean.
+**20**Isaac was forty years old when he took as his wife Rebekah daughter of Bethuel the Aramean from Paddan-aram and sister of Laban the Aramean.

-**21**Isaac prayed to the LORD on behalf of his wife, because she was childless.
-The LORD answered his prayer, and his wife Rebekah became pregnant.
+**21**Isaac prayed to the LORD on behalf of his wife because she was childless.
+The LORD was receptive to his prayer, and his wife Rebekah conceived.
-**22**The babies jostled each other within her, and she said, "Why is this happening to me?"
+**22**But the children inside her struggled with each other, and she said, "Why is this happening to me?"
 So she went to inquire of the LORD.

-**23**The LORD said to her,
+**23**And the LORD said to her:

-- "Two nations are in your womb,
+- Two nations are in your womb;
-- and two peoples from within you will be separated;
+- two peoples will come from you and be separated.
-- one people will be stronger than the other,
+- One people will be stronger than the other,
-- and the older will serve the younger."
+- and the older will serve the younger.

-**24**When the time came for her to give birth, there were twin boys in her womb.
+**24**When her time came to give birth, there were indeed twins in her womb.
-**25**The first to come out was red, and his whole body was like a hairy garment; so they named him Esau.
+**25**The first one came out red-looking, covered with hair like a fur coat, and they named him Esau.
-**26**After this, his brother came out, with his hand grasping Esau's heel; so he was named Jacob.
-Isaac was sixty years old when Rebekah gave birth to them.
+**26**After this, his brother came out grasping Esau's heel with his hand.
+So he was named Jacob.
+Isaac was sixty years old when they were born.

-**27**The boys grew up, and Esau became a skillful hunter, a man of the open country, while Jacob was content to stay at home among the tents.
+**27**When the boys grew up, Esau became an expert hunter, an outdoorsman, but Jacob was a quiet man who stayed at home.
-**28**Isaac, who had a taste for wild game, loved Esau, but Rebekah loved Jacob.
+**28**Isaac loved Esau because he had a taste for wild game, but Rebekah loved Jacob.

-**29**Once when Jacob was cooking some stew, Esau came in from the open country, famished.
+**29**Once when Jacob was cooking a stew, Esau came in from the field exhausted.
-**30**He said to Jacob, "Quick, let me have some of that red stew!
-I'm famished!"
-(That is why he was also called Edom.)
+**30**He said to Jacob, "Let me eat some of that red stuff, because I'm exhausted."
+That is why he was also named Edom.

 **31**Jacob replied, "First sell me your birthright."

-**32**"Look, I am about to die," Esau said.
-"What good is the birthright to me?"
+**32**"Look," said Esau, "I'm about to die, so what good is a birthright to me?"

-**33**But Jacob said, "Swear to me first."
-So he swore an oath to him, selling his birthright to Jacob.
+**33**Jacob said, "Swear to me first."
+So he swore to Jacob and sold his birthright to him.

-**34**Then Jacob gave Esau some bread and some lentil stew.
-He ate and drank, and then got up and left.
+**34**Then Jacob gave bread and lentil stew to Esau; he ate, drank, got up, and went away.
 So Esau despised his birthright.
 :::

 :::Passage{translation="New Living Translation"}